Info

 - Flight Germany – Keflavik (h / r) incl. taxes (flights from other countries on request)

-- 7 nights accommodation in ICECAMP or holiday home in Tasilaq
+- 7 nights’ accommodation at ICECAMP or in a vacation home in Tasiilaq

 - Full board*

-*We have full board during our time in Greenland.
-This looks like this: The food is provided for breakfast and the packed lunch (self-preparation).
-In the evening there is warm food in the camp or in the holiday home.
+*We will have full board during our time in Greenland.
+This includes the following: Ingredients will be provided for breakfast and packed lunches (which you will prepare yourself).
+In the evening, a hot meal will be served at the camp or in the vacation home.

 Not included: